core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 2. If secure group communication is used end-to-end between the client and the servers, the client processes the response resulting at the end of Step 1, as defined in {{I-D.ietf-core-oscore-groupcomm}}.

-3. The client retrieves the CRI from the value of the Reply-From Option, and identifies the origin server whose addressing information is specified by the CRI.
+3. The client retrieves the CRI from the value of the Reply-From Option and identifies the origin server whose addressing information is specified by the CRI.
 This allows the client to distinguish different responses as generated by different origin servers.

    Optionally, the client may contact one or more of those servers individually, i.e., directly (bypassing the proxy) or instead indirectly (via a proxied unicast request).
 To this end, the client composes the correct URI for the individual request to the origin server, by using the information specified in the CRI retrieved from the Reply-From Option.

-   In order to individually reach the origin server again through the proxy, the client is not required to support the transport protocol indicated by 'scheme' in the CRI and used between the proxy and the origin server, in case the protocol is not CoAP over UDP (CRI scheme number: 0).
+   In order to individually reach the origin server again through the proxy, the client is not required to support the transport protocol indicated by the CRI and used between the proxy and the origin server.

    That is, the client simply specifies the URI for the individual request in the unicast request to the proxy.
 To this end, the client can specify the URI as a string in the Proxy-Uri Option, or by using the Proxy-Scheme Option together with the Uri-* options.
 Alternatively, the client can rely on the analogous options defined in {{I-D.ietf-core-href}}, i.e., on the Proxy-Cri Option conveying a CRI equivalent to the URI, or on the Proxy-Scheme-Number Option together with the Uri-* options.
 In either case, the client uses the transport protocol that it supports, and has used before, to send the unicast request to the proxy.

-As discussed in {{Section 3.1.6 of I-D.ietf-core-groupcomm-bis}}, it is possible that the client receives multiple responses to the same group request, i.e., with the same Token, from the same origin server.
+As discussed in {{Section 3.1.6 of I-D.ietf-core-groupcomm-bis}}, it is possible that the client receives multiple responses to the same group request (i.e., conveying the same Token) from the same origin server.
 The specific client implementation determines at which layer deduplication of responses is performed, or whether it is necessary in an application at all.
 If the processing of a response succeeds, then the client delivers the response to the application as usual.
 Depending on its available context information, the application itself can be in a good position to decide how to handle such responses.

 Upon the timeout expiration, i.e., T seconds after having sent the original unicast request to the proxy, the client frees up its local Token value associated with that request.
 Note that, upon this timeout expiration, the Token value is not eligible for possible reuse yet (see {{ssec-req-send-steps}}).
-Thus, until the actual amount of time before enabling Token reusage has elapsed, following late responses to the same request forwarded by the proxy will be discarded, as these are not matching (by Token) with any active request from the client.
+Thus, until the actual amount of time before enabling Token reusage has elapsed, following late responses to the same request forwarded by the proxy will be discarded, as these are not matching (by Token value) with any active request from the client.

 ### Supporting Observe ## {#ssec-resp-proc-client-observe}